EricMarcon/MLargeDataSets/README.md

 # Computation of Large Spatial Datasets with the M function

+  Since agglomeration is a core question in regional science, spatial concentration measures are widely employed in that field to evaluate the spatial distribution of activities.
   Increasing access to large geo-referenced datasets, coupled with the development of computing power, has encouraged the search for suitable spatial statistical tools.
-  Distance-based methods have been extensively developed in several scientific fields to detect spatial concentration, dispersion or independence of entities at any distance and without any bias.
+  Distance-based methods have been extensively developed to detect spatial concentration, dispersion or independence of entities at any distance and without any bias.
+  Today, distance-based methods face a new challenge: they must be able to address very large micro-geographic datasets.
   Recently, Tidu et al. (2024) highlighted the qualities of Marcon and Puech's *M* function, a relative distance-based measure, and also expressed reservations about the computation time required.
-  Herein, we propose a methodology that specifies the processing of large spatialized datasets with the *M* function using R software.
-  The computational performance of *M* was conducted using two methods: (i) a precise evaluation of the computational time and memory requirements for geo-referenced data was conducted using the *dbmss* package in R via performance tests, and (ii) based on Tidu et al. (2024), we considered an approximation of the geographical positions of the entities.
+  Herein, we explore two possible ways to reduce the computation burden of large geo-located datasets: approximating the position of points and thinning the point pattern.
-  The deterioration extent of the *M* results was estimated and discussed as the gains it provides in computation time.
+  In both cases, the deterioration extent of the *M* results is estimated and discussed as the gains it provides in computation time, using the R software.
+  We discuss implications of these findings in the field of regional science.
-  We provided evidence that the individual location approximation generated information loss at substantially small distances, implying a trade-off between the smallest distance at which spatial interactions could be detected and computing performance.
+  We notably provide evidence that the individual location approximation generates information loss at substantially small distances, implying a trade-off between the smallest distance at which spatial interactions could be detected and computing performance.
+  We also give support that random thinning is an efficient method to analyze large datasets with very good accuracy.
   The R code used in the article is given for the reproducibility of our results.

 Formats: